Multiscale Graph Comparison via the Embedded Laplacian Discrepancy

 \paragraph{Labelled Graphs} ELD could also be extended to comparing vertex-labelled graphs, where there are known correspondences between vertices.
 The most natural way to do this is to retain the vertex correspondences after performing the Laplacian embedding, and compute a distance in Euclidean space between the matching vertices.

-Computational efficiency is one of the advantages of adopting the ERD approach.
+Computational efficiency is one of the advantages of adopting the ELD approach.
 The most computationally intensive step in ELD is eigendecomposition, which we have implemented using standard numerical libraries and methods.
 It is possible to achieve substantial speedups in practice by using sparse numerical techniques or a myriad of other approximation/optimization schemes.
 For applications with repeated calculations on the same graphs (e.g. calculating a distance matrix), the embedded representation can be stored and retrieved for more efficient computation.
-A version of the ELD based on sparse numerical computations is provided in the supplementary code.
-The sparse version provides substantial speedups when the graphs involved are large (e.g. $> 10000$ vertices).

 One major design choice made in the definition of the ELD is by using the combinatorial Laplacian rather than the normalized Laplacian $\mathbf{I} - \mathbf{D}^{-1/2}\mathbf{A}\mathbf{D}^{-1/2}$.
 The ELD definition and implementation described above could easily be extended to the normalized Laplacian case, and virtually all of our theoretical results will carry over.
 While the combinatorial Laplacian approach naturally takes scale information of the graphs into account, the normalized Laplacian does not.
 Depending on the context of the application, users might find either forms of the Laplacian to be more appropriate.